 We envision the village of Prey Theeat to be a model village that can inspire cottage industry and become a self sustaining village that produce high quality hand crafted consumer accessories that become known for it origin.
 We intend this practice to create work for the entire village population and spread the idea across Cambodia.

 What will you see

 At the village, you will be able to visit the projects we are working on and get an opportunity to share and exchange the knowledge that can have lasting mutual impact.
 You will find out how each step in making these products impact multiple families through micro entrepreneurship.

 1. Cambodian Weaving Village – CWV trains the village women for making handwoven fabric using natural plant dyes and locally sourced materials.
 The project was established in 2013 in collaboration with Siphen Meas who was our first local changemaker who led the team of 6 women who became the role models and mentors for other women in the village.

 2. Taeko – Taeko trains women to produce home made health and well being products using super fruits and herbs that are grown in the village.
 The product include virgin coconut oil, herbal teas and super food products.
 The project now support more than 10 village entrepreneurs who hand make these products and are part of the local supply chain of raw materials such as coconuts, mangoes, black pepper and many other herbs.

-3. Grow It Yourself – GIY is a project in collaboration with GIY Ireland and the purpose is to inspire the community to grow their own food practising sustainable micro farming practices using Permaculture and Biodynamic techniques.
+3. Grow It Yourself – GIY is a project in collaboration with GIY Ireland and the purpose is to inspire the community to grow their own food practicing sustainable micro farming practices using Permaculture and Biodynamic techniques.
 We started with 5 families who were trained for various techniques to create a micro permaculture farms at their own backyard.
 GIY is a key part of the supply chain for the weaving and health and wellbeing products.
 We are now starting to grow our own organic cotton that will be hand spun and naturally dyed at the village.